 Previously, she was a national correspondent for the Los Angeles Times based in Las Vegas, where she covered politics and breaking news and wrote features on showgirls, wedding chapels, legal brothels, and a memorial service for a side-of-the-highway shoe tree.
 In Los Angeles, she was part of a team that dug through thousands of documents to show how the nation's largest archdiocese mishandled priests accused of abusing children.

-She is a co-director of the Princeton University Summer Journalism Program, a 10-day journalism and college admissions program for low-income high school students.
+She is a co-director of the Princeton Summer Journalism Program, a 10-day journalism and college admissions program for low-income high school students.

 To read her next long-form piece when it publishes, sign up here.